Khushiyant/tenso/README.md

 It avoids the massive CPU overhead of standard formats (JSON, Pickle, MsgPack) by using a strict Little-Endian, 64-byte aligned memory layout.
 This allows for Zero-Copy deserialization, meaning the CPU doesn't have to move data—it just points to it.

+### The Zero-CPU Advantage

+Tenso isn't just about speed; it's about resource efficiency.

+- JSON/Pickle: Parsing large arrays consumes significant CPU cycles (100% usage during load).
+In a high-throughput cluster, this steals resources from your actual model inference.

+- Tenso: Deserialization is effectively 0% CPU.
+The processor simply maps the existing memory address.

 ## Benchmark

 **Scenario:** Reading a 64MB Float32 Matrix (Typical LLM Layer) from memory.